stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 <a name="virtualnetwork"></a>

-Creating a Virtual Network, and our first Subnet
+Creating a Virtual Network, and our first subnet
 -------------------
 * Click Virtual networks on the left panel
 * On the top click `+ Add` to add a Virtual Network.